 Starting a compensation claim can seem daunting, and we know you might have some questions about what the process involves and whether we can help you.

-We’ve answered some common questions below, but you can also get in touch with us for free advice on 0800 234 6438.
-We’ll never pressure you into starting a claim and will be happy to give you the advice you need.
+We’ve answered some common questions below, but you can also get in touch with a trained legal adviser for free advice on 0800 234 6438.
+They’ll never pressure you into starting a claim and will be happy to give you the advice you need.

-If you’ve been injured in an accident which was somebody else’s fault, it’s best to a speak to us about the accident and your injuries to see if you can claim compensation.
-You can reach us for free on 0800 234 6438.
+If you’ve been injured in an accident which was somebody else’s fault, it’s best to a speak to a trained legal adviser about the accident and your injuries to see if you can claim compensation.
+You can reach them for free on 0800 234 6438.